MicrosoftDocs/powerapps-docs/powerapps-docs/powercards/get-started-designer/designer-overview.md

 The navigation bar allows you to swap between the different tools available in the Designer.
 In order, these are:

 - Expand toolbar: allows you to see the full name for each option in the navigation bar
-- Card structure: see the card as a hierarchical outline and view the relationships of the card elements; add multiple steps to a card
+- Structure: see the card as a hierarchical outline and view the relationships of the card elements; add multiple steps to a card
-- Add card element (default view): main UI for editing the card
+- Elements (default view): main UI for editing the card
 - Data connections: add connectors to your card to use data from external sources
-- Variables: store, bind, and reuse data across a card
+- Variables: store, bind, and reuse data across a card.
+For more information, see [Data binding in cards](../make-a-card/data-binding-in-cards.md).
+- Power Automate: add Power Automate flows to your card to add automation to your cards, allowing them to take care of repetitive tasks.
+See [Get started with Power Automate](https://docs.microsoft.com/power-automate/getting-started) for more information.

-### Tool panel
+### Tool pane

-When you start making your card, you'll use items from the Add Card Element tool.
+When you start making your card, you'll use items from the Elements pane.
 There are three categories of items to choose from, as shown in the tables below:

 #### Elements